benkelaar/demo-graph-traversal/README.md

 # demo-graph-traversal
-Showcasing some ways to traverse a decision tree
+Showcasing some ways to traverse an adaptation pathway.

+## Building the code
-Project dependencies and virtual environment managed with https://python-poetry.org/
+Project dependencies and virtual environment managed with [poetry](https://python-poetry.org/).

-After having [Installed poetry](https://python-poetry.org/docs/master/#installing-with-the-official-installer) you can run
+After having [installed poetry](https://python-poetry.org/docs/master/#installing-with-the-official-installer) you can run

 ```bash
 poetry install